Title: Public Records Act Policy

-It is the policy of the Library to provide public access to the Library’s non-confidential public records during normal office hours at Library Headquarters, and to provide exact copies of those records upon request within a reasonable period of time.
+It is the policy of the Library to provide public access to all responsive, non-exempt records in the Library’s possession during normal office hours at Library Headquarters, and to provide exact copies of those records upon request within a reasonable period of time.

 B. PUBLIC RECORDS ACT EXEMPTIONS

-California law requires the Library to maintain certain types of information as confidential, and the PRA exempts various types of confidential records from its disclosure requirements.
-The Library may deny a PRA request based on the exemptions contained in the PRA (see e.g., California Government Code sections 6254, 6255 and 6267) as well as other applicable laws protecting the confidentiality of personal information (see e.g., California Right of Privacy, Cal.
+law.
+California law requires the Library to maintain certain types of information as confidential, and the PRA exempts various types of records from its disclosure requirements.
+The Library may withhold responsive records based on the exemptions contained in the PRA (see e.g., California Government Code sections 6254, 6255 and 6267) as well as other applicable laws (see e.g., California Right of Privacy, Cal.
 Const.
 Art.
-I, § 1).
+I, § 1 [protecting the confidentiality of personal information]).

-It is the policy of the Library to release public records pursuant to a PRA request unless such records contain information that is exempt from disclosure.
-If requested public records contain both releasable and exempt information, then staff shall redact or remove all exempt information prior to releasing the remainder of the records.
+It is the policy of the Library to release responsive records pursuant to a PRA request unless a record is exempt from disclosure.
+If a responsive record contains both disclosable and exempt information and the exempt information is reasonably severable, then staff shall redact exempt information prior to releasing the record.